lshpaner/kfre/source/index.rst

 Welcome to the KFRE Python Library Documentation!
 =============================================================
 .. note::
-   This documentation is for ``kfre`` stable version ``0.1.17``.
+   This documentation is for ``kfre`` stable version ``0.1.18``.

-``kfre`` is a Python library designed to estimate the risk of chronic kidney disease (CKD) progression using the Kidney Failure Risk Equation (KFRE) developed by Tangri et al. It provides risk assessments over two distinct timelines:
+``kfre`` is a Python library designed to estimate the risk of kidney failure in patients with chronic kidney disease (CKD) using the Kidney Failure Risk Equation (KFRE) developed by Tangri et al. It provides risk assessments over two distinct
-2 years and 5 years.
-The library is tailored for healthcare professionals and researchers, enabling precise CKD risk predictions based on patient data.
+timelines: 2 years and 5 years.
+The library is intended as a research and validation tool for biostatisticians and data scientists working with patient cohorts, enabling kidney failure risk predictions based on patient data.
 It supports predictions for both males and females and includes adjustments for individuals from North American and non-North American regions.